c2hub/c2style/README.md

 Installation guide can be found at http://github.com/c2lang/c2compiler .

-Once you have c2c installed, compilation of c2style is very easy
+Once you have c2c installed, compilation of c2style is very easy (This installation steps are for installing to $HOME/c2style, you can, however, replace the folder with whichever one you want)

 ```
 cd path/to/folder/where/c2style/is
+export C2_LIBDIR=path/to/folder/where/c2style/is/
 cd Linux OR cd Windows
 c2c
 ```